Three-coloring triangle-free graphs on surfaces I. Extending a coloring to a disk with one triangle: Graphs with one triangle

 To prove~\refclaim{cl-onetr} suppose that say $t_1r_1, t_2r_i\in E(G)$ for some $i\in\{1,\ldots, 6\}$.
 By~\refclaim{B} we have $3\le i\le 5$.
 Let $C_2=r_1t_1t_3t_2r_ir_{i+1}\ldots r_6$.
 As $t_3$ has degree at least three, $C_2$ does not bound a face; thus $C_2$ has length at least eight by~\refclaim{A}, and we conclude that $i=3$.
 Thus $C_2$ has length exactly eight, and hence by~\refclaim{AA} ins$(C_2)$ consists of $C_2$ and at most one chord.
 Since $t_3$ has degree at least three, this chord exists and joins $t_3$ with $r_5$, and hence $G$ has a subgraph isomorphic to the graph depicted in Figure~\ref{fig-6plus3}(b), contrary to~\refclaim{DD}.
 This proves~\refclaim{cl-onetr}. \endclaim

 \myclaim{cl-no53}{ $G$ does not contain a $5$-face incident only with internal vertices of degree three.}

 To prove~\refclaim{cl-no53} suppose for a contradiction that $G$ contains such a $5$-face $C=v_1v_2v_3v_4v_5$.
-For $1\le i\le 5$, let $x_i$ be the neighbor of $v_i$ not belonging to $C$ (each $v_i$ has such a neighbor, because $T$ and $C$ bound faces by and each vertex of $C$ has degree three).
+For $1\le i\le 5$, let $x_i$ be the neighbor of $v_i$ not belonging to $C$ (each $v_i$ has such a neighbor, because $T$ \rt{bounds a face by~\refclaim{B} and $C$ bounds a face by definition} and each vertex of $C$ has degree three).
 Since $T$ is disjoint from $R$ by~\refclaim{F} and $G$ contains no $4$-cycles by~\refclaim{B}, it follows that at most three of the vertices $x_1, \ldots, x_5$ belong to $R$.
 Without loss of generality we may assume that $x_1$ is internal.
 Note also that $x_1\not\in\{ x_3,x_4\}$, as $G$ does not contain a $4$-cycle.
 By the symmetry between $x_3$ and $x_4$ we may assume that if $x_3$ is adjacent to a vertex of $R$, then so is $x_4$.
-Let $G'$ be the graph obtained from $G-V(C)$ by adding the edge $x_1x_3$.
+Let $G'$ be the graph obtained from $G-V(C)$ by adding the edge $x_1x_3$ drawn in the same way as the path $x_1v_1v_2v_3x_3$ in $G$.
 Observe that every $3$-coloring of $G'$ extends to a $3$-coloring of $G$: given a $3$-coloring of $G'$, every vertex in $C$ has a list of two available colors, and the lists of $v_1$ and $v_3$ are different.

 Our next objective is to show that $G'$ satisfies ($*$).
 To that end let $K'\ne T$ be a cycle in $G'$ of length at most four.
 Then $K'$ includes the edge $x_1x_3$ by~\refclaim{B}.
 Consider the cycle $K$ in $G$ obtained from $K'$ by replacing the edge $x_1x_3$ by the path $P=x_1v_1v_2v_3x_3$.
-Note that $K$ has length at most seven, and that it does not bound a face (since one face of $K$ includes the vertex $x_2$ and the other face includes $v_5$).
-Thus by~\refclaim{A} $T$ is a subgraph of ins$(K)$.
+Note that $K$ has length at most seven, and that it does not bound a face \rt{of $G$} (since the edges $v_1v_5$ and $v_2x_2$ are drawn on the opposite sides of $P$).
+Thus by~\refclaim{A} $T$ is a subgraph of ins$(K)$, and since the edge $x_1x_3$ of $G'$ is drawn in the same way as the path $P$ of $G$, it follows that the point $p$ is contained in the open disk bounded by $K'$.
 We conclude that $G'$ satisfies ($*$), as desired.